gia-uh/argo/README.md

 - Add support for skill composition.
 - Add support for multi-agent collaboration and delegation.

+### 0.1.4

+- Verbose mode for LLM.
+- Several new examples.

 ### 0.1.3

 - Automatic skill selection and tool invocation.